Use the display

 }

-In modern browsers, the width
+In modern browsers, you can set the width

-CSS property in conjunction with the fit-content
+CSS property to fit-content

-value can be used to perform the same task:
+to perform the same task:

-.my-div {
+.make-me-fit {

 width: fit-content;